luke-de-vos/verse-analyzer/README.md

 * mom's spaghetti
 * on forgetting

 Despite not rhyming in the traditional sense, these arrangements of sounds have the sonic impact of rhymes when delivered by Eminem in his song "Lose Yourself".
-Thus, a program attempting to visualize a verse's rhymes must consider that vowel sounds alone may constitute a rhyme.
+Thus, a program attempting to visualize a verse's rhymes by text alone must consider that vowel sounds alone may constitute a rhyme.
 However, flagging every syllable, word, or phrase that shares vowel sounds with another nearby yields an invalidating number of false positives.

 **rhymeClass.py** goes through the following steps to generate more accurate assessments of rhymes than simple phonetics analysis: